sahinuddinrony/Barta/README.md

   php artisan serve
   ```
 You need to create an API key in a project in [ably](https://ably.com/).
 Set it to `ABLY_KEY` in `.env` file.
+For more information on using the Ably maintained drivers [Ably Broadcaster for Laravel](https://github.com/ably/laravel-broadcaster)